Avoiding Wordiness: How to Improve Your Writing

 My roommate wanted to have a party, but I told her the noise would cause our landlord to be angry with us.

-My roommate wanted to have a party, but I told her that the noise would anger our landlord.
+My roommate wanted to party, but I told her that the noise would anger our landlord.

 Know your audience and trust them to be able to fill in obvious and implied information in a sentence.
 Prepositional phrases that tell the reader things they already know can be cut.